fijal/afro/doc/api.rst

 Input:

-id: integer - id of the block
+id: integer - id of the problem

 Returns: